schneialexan/atai-chatbot/README.md

 ### Features

 -   **Run Models Locally:** No external APIs or servers are needed.
--   **Unified Interface:** The `LLMHandler` class provides a consistent way to interact with different model types.
+-   **Modular Architecture:** Factory pattern with specialized handlers for different model types (GGUF and Transformer models).
--   **Multiple Model Types:** Natively supports standard LLMs, multimodal models (text + image), and sentence-embedding models.
+-   **Multiple Model Types:** Natively supports standard LLMs, multimodal models (text + image), NER models, and sentence-embedding models.
 -   **Automatic Downloading:** Models are automatically downloaded from Hugging Face on first use and cached locally in the `models/` directory.
 -   **Efficient Model Loading:** Models load once during initialization and stay loaded for optimal performance.
 -   **Flexible Loading Options:** Choose between eager loading (default) or lazy loading for different use cases.